Pros and Cons of Medical Transcription Companies

 What are medical transcription companies?

-Medical transcription companies are teams of trained transcriptionists that type and document physician voice recordings.
-Rather than writing their notes by hand after a patient visit, physicians can instead dictate their medical notes — clinical summaries, diagnoses, medical charts, etc. — and save them as an audio file.
+Medical transcription companies are teams of trained transcriptionists that type and document clinical recordings.
+Rather than writing their notes by hand after a patient visit, providers can instead dictate their medical notes — clinical summaries, diagnoses, medical charts, etc. — and save them as an audio file.
 Once finished, they pass that audio file along to the medical transcription company where a transcriptionist converts it into a usable medical note.

 Get the Free eBook: The Complete Guide to Medical Documentation Solutions